 - 1. All information known to the state of allegations of criminal behavior made by the complaining witness against any other person, regardless of whether such allegations resulted in criminal charges. - 2.
 Any and all records concerning the allegations of paragraph one above. - 3.
 Any and all records of a diary kept by the complaining witness at or around the time of the allegations in the above-referenced information. - 4.
-Any and all evidence which may be used to impeach or discredit any prospective state witness, including, but not limited to: - any oral or written inconsistent statements by a witness, - any evidence concerning the truthfulness of any state witness;

-• any evidence concerning bias or prejudice against the defendant by any state witness:

-- any evidence concerning bias or prejudice in favor of the complainant by any state witness. - 5.
+Any and all evidence which may be used to impeach or discredit any prospective state witness, including, but not limited to: - any oral or written inconsistent statements by a witness, - any evidence concerning the truthfulness of any state witness; - any evidence concerning bias or prejudice against the defendant by any state witness; - any evidence concerning bias or prejudice in favor of the complainant by any state witness. - 5.
 Any evidence which tends to show that the defendant was not involved in the alleged criminal activity charged in this information.

-I hereby certify that on I sent a copy of this Request for Discovery to the Rhode Island Department of the Attorney General, 150 South Main Street, Providence, Rhode Island 02903.
+Respectfully submitted, John Smith By his attorney, CERTIFICATION I hereby certify that on I sent a copy of this Request for Discovery to the Rhode Island South Main Street, Providence, Rhode Island 02903.

-KENT, S.C.
-SUPERIOR COURT

-v.
-K1-2011-0431A

-DEFENDANT'S REQUEST FOR PROMISES, INDUCEMENTS AND REWARDS

-Now comes the defendant, John Smith, by and through counsel, and hereby moves for an order compelling the state to produce the following information pursuant to Brady v.
-Maryland, 373 U.S. 83 (1963).

-- 1. All promises, inducements and rewards offered in exchange for any state witness' cooperation and testimony at trial; - 2.
-A copy of any and all documentation, including hand-written notes, regarding all interviews any potential witness by members of the District Attorney's Office, and all participating police departments; - 3.
-A copy of any cooperation agreement entered into between the District Attorney's Office and any state witness.

-Wherefore, the defendant respectfully requests that this Honorable Court grant his Request for Promises, Inducements and Rewards.
+KENT, S. C. SUPERIOR COURT STATE O OF RHODE ISLAND v.
+K1-2011-0431A JOHN SM ЛІТН DEFENDANT'S REQUEST FOR PROMISES, INDUCEMENTS AND REWARDS No ow comes the defendant, John Smith, by and through counsel, and hereby moves for an order compelling g the state to produce the following information pursuant to Brady v.
+Maryland , 373 U.S. 83 (1963).
+1. All promises, inducements and rewards offered in exchange for any state witness' cooperation and testimony at trial; 2.
+A copy of any and all documentation, including hand-written notes, regarding all interviews any potential witness by members of the District Attorney's Office, and all participating police departments; 3.
+A copy of any cooperation agreement entered into between the District Attorney's Office and any state witness. \mathbf{W} herefore, the defendant respectfully requests that this Honorable Court grant his Request for Promises, Inducements and Rewards.
+Respectfully submitted, John Smith By his attorney, CERTIFICATION ereby certify that on I sent a copy of this Request for Discovery to the Rhode Island nt of the Attorney General, 150 South Main Street, Providence, Rhode Island 02903.

 PROVIDENCE, S.C.
-SUPERIOR COURT

-STATE OF RHODE ISLAND

-v.
-P1-2015-3172A

-JOHN SMITH

-DEFENDANT'S REQUEST FOR TA NGIBLE EVIDENCE VIEWING

-Now comes the defendant, John Smith, by and through counsel, and hereby moves for a view of all tangible evidence seized by members of the Glocester Police Department in this matter.
-Counsel requests that Mr. Smith along with an expert witness be allowed to attend the tangible evidence viewing.
+SUPERIOR COURT STATE OF RHODE ISLAND v.
+P1-2015-3172A JOHN SMITH DEFENDANT'S REQUEST FOR TA NGIBLE EVIDENCE VIEWING Now comes the defendant, John Smith, by and thro ugh counsel, and hereby moves for a view of all tangible evidence seized by members of the Glocester Poli ice Department in this matter.
+Counsel requests that Mr. Smith along with an expert witness be allowed to atten nd the tangible evidence viewing.
 Counsel also requests permission to independently weigh all marijuana constituting count one of the criminal information.

-Respectfully submitted, John Smith By his attorney,

-Certifica ATION

-I hereby certify that on I sent a contract Rhode Island Department of the Attorney General, Island 02903. copy of this Request for Discovery to the 150 South Main Street, Providence, Rhode
+Respectfully submitted, John Smith By his attorney, CERTIFICA ATION I hereby certify that on I sent a copy of Department of the Attorney General, 150 South Main Street ± • • • • • • • • • • • • • • • • • • •